Matt-cmd8765/Kanbam/README.md

 ## Subscribers
 Users can subsrcibe to other boards.
 The assocaition is a have many through association through the other_boards model.
 The model contains the subscriber (user) id and kanban_board_id.

+## CSS
+CSS uses Bootstrap v5.3

+## Admin / User access
+Users simply need to be logged in to access and modify boards.
+There are currently no restrictions on users.